 QuerCalculation

 This report represents the data by articles.
 In this we have two versions, Version 1 will have the data with few columns and version will have few additional columns to represent special cost on each article.
-It also having a filter form before generating report.
+It is also having a filter form before generating report.